Five Core Principles of User Experience (UX) Design

 Desirability: Creating Engaging and Appealing Experiences

-Desirability in UX design focuses on creating products and services that are not only functional and usable but also aesthetically pleasing and enjoyable to interact with.
-A desirable product evokes positive emotions and creates a strong connection with the user[5].
+Desirability in UX design focuses on making products and services not only functional and usable, but also aesthetically pleasing and enjoyable to interact with.
+A desirable product evokes positive emotions and creates a strong connection with the user.
+As Smashing Magazine explains, emotional design is a key component of desirability.

 Key considerations for desirability: